 Cape Verde holidays offer a vast mix of tropical activities is spread out across no fewer than ten islands, making it almost impossible to take everything in with just one visit, so pulling this list together was no easy feat.
-Well, after much debate, we managed it – here we have our rundown of Cape Verde highlights that are truly must-dos!
+Well, after much debate, we managed it – here we have our rundown of highlights that are truly must-dos on a holiday to Cape Verde!

 Island-hopping is one of the great joys of travelling and Cape Verde’s collection of little land masses makes for a varied taste of tropical nomad life.
 You can take one of the local ferry services, or a puddle-jumper for some routes between major destinations (for example, Boa Vista to Sal)